TBSx3Australia/DAGBENCH/README.md

    * Can only be accessed by TBSx3 GitLab, it can be pushed to a public docker hub when open source.

-   First log in to GitLab’s Container Registry using your GitLab username and password.:
+   First log in to GitLab’s Container Registry using your GitLab username and password.
    ```bash
    $ docker login registry.gitlab.com
    ```